 The disclosure should be documented in writing and given to the CCO for review and approval.
 The disclosure should include the (1) full legal name and address of the other enterprise, (2) start date of the affiliation/activity, (3) amount of time spent on the activity, (4) nature and amount of compensation, (5) whether or not clients of Summit are also clients of or otherwise involved in the activity, and (6) general description of the activity including the employee’s title or role.

-The Company includes a brief description of this Code of Ethics in Item 9, Part II of its Form ADV.
+The Company includes a brief description of the Code of Ethics in Part II of its Form ADV.

 Access to Information

 The Company shall restrict access to material nonpublic information about client transactions.
 Employees shall not misuse client information.
 Access to client information shall be provided on a need-to-know basis.

 With client permission, information may be shared with brokers, accountants, attorneys, agents, custodians, and fund transfer agents, to support the objectives of the client.